AgentschapPlantentuinMeise/MIDSCalculator/README.md

 secondschema_conditions_same_level.json
 * Second draft (02/22) with some small changes:
+  * Placed all conditions on the same nesting level
   * Removed verbatimCoordinates
-  * Added empty string to unknownOrMissing
+  * Added empty string + "NA" to unknownOrMissing
-  * Placed all conditions on the same nesting level
+  * Apply "Unknown" in unknownOrMissing to all